Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 Best Commercial Property Valuation Methods

-If you’re looking to buy, sell, or assess a commercial property, these valuation approaches can help you make informed investment decisions and maximise your returns.
-Whether it’s an office building, a warehouse, or a shopping centre, different valuation methods work best for different property types and their purpose.
+Whether it’s an office building, a warehouse, or a shopping centre, different valuation methods work best depending on the property type and purpose.

 Let’s break down the common commercial property valuation methods and when to apply them.